 - Income earned outside of Canada when the person was a Canadian resident at the time that it was earned

-The income tax package you should use will depend on the income you earned during the tax year.
+The income tax package that you should use will depend on the type of income that you earned during the tax year.
 If your Canadian income was solely derived from business or employment, you should use the package for the territory or province where the income was earned with Guide T4058.
 If you also earned other types of income, you will need to also use Form T2203.
-If you only received other types of Canadian income, you should use the income tax package for Canada’s non-residents.
+If you only received other types of Canadian income, you should use the income tax package for non-residents of Canada.

-Your tax return must be filed by April 30 of the year that follows the tax year.
-If you operate a business in Canada, your tax return is due by June 15.
+Your return must be filed by April 30 of the year that follows the tax year.
+If you operated a business in Canada, your return will be due by June 15.

 How Do Self-employed People File Income Tax Returns?